 - A focus on plants: Vegetables, fruits, whole grains, beans, nuts, seeds, herbs and spices—among many other options—provide great taste and texture, and they are the foods with the most power (antioxidants, vitamins, minerals, etc.) to prevent disease.
 We use organic ingredients whenever possible and keep an eye on the latest research on “clean and healthy” plant foods.

 - Plenty of fiber: This important macronutrient helps regulate blood sugar levels, maintain digestive health, keep you satiated and more.
 Fiber in our recipes comes from beans, leafy vegetables, whole grains, berries and skin-on fruits.

-- Balanced portions of protein and carbohydrate: This combination keeps you feeling fuller, longer, and delivers great health benefits: Protein plays a major role in the growth and repair of muscles, keeps your metabolism strong and more.
+- Balanced portions of protein and carbohydrate: This combination keeps you feeling fuller, longer, and delivers great health benefits: Protein plays a major role in the growth and repair of all body cells (including muscles), keeps your metabolism strong and more.
 We use lean proteins including fish, beans, soy foods, eggs, low-fat dairy products and the leanest cuts of poultry and red meat.
 Carbohydrates are a rich source of energy and nutrients.
 In our recipes, complex carbohydrates, like quinoa, take the place of simple carbs, like white rice.